szoupi/diavgeia/README.md

 # diavgeia
-connect diavgeia.gov.gr, search for specific info and notify
+Use diavgeia.gov.gr api to search for specific info and notify user.